2024-25 Catalogs

 Students earning BA, BS (except for Architectural Studies and Textile & Apparel Management), and BM degrees (except Music Education) are required to attain the degree of proficiency equivalent to the completion of at least 12 hours of college-level work in a single language other than English.
 All MU second language programs require a grade of C- or higher in levels I of a language and level II of a language as prerequisites for level II and III, respectively.

-• Courses used towards fulfillment of the A&S second language requirement may not also be used towards Foundation distribution requirements.
+• Courses used towards fulfillment of the A&S second language requirement may not also be used towards MU general education or A&S Foundation distribution requirements.

 • Alternative for selected BS degrees: 12 credits numbered 2000 or above in an area approved by the major department substituted with the concurrence of the dean’s office.